theochem/horton/doc/user_ap1rog.rst

 The AP1roG module
 #################

 Two-electron functions, called geminals, can be used to incorporate electron correlation effects into the many-particle wavefunction.
-Horton supports a special type of geminal-based wavefunction models, the antisymmetric product of 1-reference orbital geminals (AP1roG).
+HORTON supports a special type of geminal-based wavefunction models, the antisymmetric product of 1-reference orbital geminals (AP1roG).
 This gemial model provides an alternative parametrization of the doubly occupied configuration interaction (DOCI), but requires only mean-field computational cost in contrast to the factorial scaling of traditional DOCI implementations [limacher2013]_.
 Currently the AP1roG module is limited to closed-shell systems only.